PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  5 - Hardware-Software Interface/Answers to Exercises/Ex__1_bios_info.md

 1. in the **UEFI Firmware Settings** screen, click the **Restart** button.
 1. The system will restart and display the UEFI configuration main screen.
 Use the left and right arrow keys on the keyboard to move between the screens.

-To answer the questions for a specific computer system (an Asus Zenbook UX303LA laptop in this example):
+To answer the questions for a specific computer system (an Asus ZenBook UX303LA laptop in this example):
 * Although the messages displayed in the menus use the term "BIOS" freely, mentions of "EFI applications" and its age indicate it is actually **UEFI**.
 * **No overclocking options** are available.